AjayMT/bob/readme.md

     Question (optional):
     Answer (y/n):

-If the name or question entered already exist in the dataset, bob will overwrite existing data.
+If the name or question entered already exists in the dataset, bob will overwrite existing data.

 ## `data-file` format